k1selman/Vollect/README.md

 # Vollect

-Two tools: volatile data collector for Windows and for Linux
+Developing two tools: volatile data collector for Windows and for Linux